 CONSTRUCTION COSTS

 The objective of the construction cost index is to show the development of costs incurred by the contractor to carry out the construction process.
-The cost indices are mandatory for new residential buildings (excluding residencies for communities).
-The component costs index (material costs and labour costs) shows the price developments of production factors used in the construction industry.
-Producer (output) price indices for construction can be used as an approximation for the construction cost variables.
+Construction costs may be used if the reporting country is not compiling producer prices of new residential buildings.
+The construction cost index (material and labour costs are not required as separate indices since 2021) shows the price developments of production factors used in the construction industry.

 BUILDING PERMITS: NUMBER OF DWELLINGS, SQUARE METRES OF USEFUL FLOOR AREA

-The objective of the number of dwelling building permit index is to show the future development of construction activity in terms of unit numbers, while the objective of the useful floor area building permit index to show the future development of construction activity in terms of useful floor area or an alternative size measure.
+The objective of the number of dwelling building permit index is to show the future development of construction activity in terms of residential units, while the objective of the useful floor area building permit index is to show the future development of construction activity in terms of useful floor area or an alternative size measure.

 A building permit is an authorisation to start work on a building project.
 As such, a permit is the final stage of planning and building authorisations from public authorities, prior to the start of work.